re-doubt/ton-etl/datalake/README.md

 prepare data for external usage (normalize it, fit into the same model and send to the final destination).
 Currently two main destinations are supported:
 * AWS S3 Data Lake
-* Realtime data streaming via public Kafka topics
+* Near real-time data streaming via public Kafka topics

 ## AWS S3 Data Lake